 “Edifieth” is the Greek word auxanō meaning to grow, to become greater.
 Where are we growing?
 Speaking in an unknown tongue (Heavenly Language) causes our spiritual bodies to grow, it is our spirit that receives nourishment.
 When we pray in the Heavenly Language we are exercising the connection with the Spirit and our spiritual bodies are fed.

 In all your ways know and acknowledge and recognize Him and He will make your paths straight and smooth [removing obstacles that block your way].
 (Proverbs 3:6 AMP)

 The next time there seems to be zero chance of rain and the small quiet voice in your head says, “Bring an umbrella,” when the rain comes, say, “Thank you, Holy Spirit for telling me about the rain…” This strengthens your relationship and the light on your path will increase.

-Once, when my daughter was taking a math test, she would look at the answers before she began and a voice would tell her which of the four multiple-choice answers was right.
-As she worked out the problems, she was amazed that each time the answer was the one she heard in her head.
+Once, when my daughter was taking a math test, she would look at the answers before she began, and a voice would tell her which of the four multiple-choice answers was right.
+As she worked out the problems, she was amazed that each time the answer was always the one she heard in her head.
 The Holy Spirit was training her to hear and recognize His voice.

 If you are married, many times the Holy Spirit will use your spouse to train you.
 A thought will come, sounding just like you: “Don’t say that…” If you ignore the thought, a seemingly innocent remark will lead to an argument.
 Learn to acknowledge the real Person behind the voice that sounds just like you.
 This gives Him more authority to speak to you.